Genevan Institute for Reformed Studies

 Shepherds were a common sight in the fields around Bethlehem.

 Sheep had grazed those fields for many generations.
 About 1,000 years before it was the occupation of David’s family.
 Raising sheep was a major industry in Bethlehem.
-It was just 5 miles south of Jerusalem.
-Sheep had to be provided for the daily sacrifices in the temple worship.
+It was just 5 miles south of Jerusalem where sheep had to be provided for the daily sacrifices in the temple worship.

 For the shepherds, this started out as an ordinary night out on the fields — but this night would be different.